oVirt/ovirt-ui-components/README.md

 ## Development

-To facilitate rapid development with instant feedback a *showcase* application for development is provided in the `/showcase` directory.

 `yarn start` will run a `webpack-dev-server` with live reloading of all components that serves this showcase application.

 ## Build

-To get production build run `yarn run build`.
+To get production build run `yarn build`.
 This will produce the file `ovirt-ui-components.js` containing *all* oVirt UI Components.
 This file is a non-minified UMD module intended to be used in a target **host** application.

 ## Host Applications